firmai/industry-machine-learning/README.md

 ### 🚀 About Sov.ai

 Sov.ai is at the forefront of integrating advanced machine learning techniques with financial data analysis to revolutionize investment strategies.
-We are working with **3 of the top 10** quantitative hedge funds, and with many mid-sized and boutique firms.
+We are working with **three of the top 10** quantitative hedge funds, and with many mid-sized and boutique firms.

 Our platform leverages diverse data sources and innovative algorithms to deliver actionable insights that drive smarter investment decisions.